Ali-Mikael/Pen-testing/h6-shells.md

 ## Reverse 🐚
-Fire up Kali and sraight to man pages we go:
+Fire up Kali and straight to man pages we go:
 ```bash
 $ man msfvenom
 ```